Dillan-Vassa/MyBlog/_posts/2025-08-18-Aurora-Forecast-Blog.md

 Cron is a built in Linux tool which allows you to schedule tasks to run automatically at a time or date, specified by the user.

 These tasks, which are also known as `cronjob`'s are created in a `crontab` (`cron` table).

-I wanted my script to run automatically each hour between 21:00 and 23:00 UTC, every day.

 ### Cron Syntax: